 Yusi Liu is a fourth-year undergraduate student from Beijing, China, studying Classics and Art History.
 Yusi is the Director at Wisconsin Union Directorate Art Committee (WUD Art).
 She loves art, and does some photography and curation.
 In her spare time, Yusi loves traveling, hiking, and tea tasting.
 Alex Polach is a recent graduate in art history from Minneapolis, Minnesota.
 Her studies were focused on Chinese art history and Mandarin.
 Alex was the Associate Director of Development at WUD Art.
 Despite a busy schedule, she can always find time for cooking and enjoying a walk on the frozen lake.
 Their project, titled “Art en Route,” calls for both literary and visual artists to create uniquely commissioned works of art that will be featured on the exterior bus wraps of various Madison Metro Transit buses.
 The artists are working in pairs and to collaboratively come up with a final work.
 Read more about this project in the Badger Herald, Tone Madison, the Isthmus.
 Yusi and Alex partner with the Arts & Literature Laboratory, Madison Community Discourse, and Madison Metro Transit to design and implement their project.

 Amelia Stastney is a second-year undergraduate student from Mequon, Wisconsin, studying International Studies while also completing the Pre-Med track.
 Danielle Sklarew is a second-year student from Bethesda, Maryland double majoring in History and Communications.
 The pair were assigned randomly to be roommates for their freshman year and soon learned that they both shared a love for working with children as they have both spent many years working as counselors at overnight summer camps.
 Inspired by their desire to spread feminism and female empowerment to children, Amelia and Danielle’s HEX-U project titled, “Young Feminists Club,” was a weekly after-school program implemented in the fall of 2017.
 Weekly themes covered topics such as, “Women in Sports,” “Women in Science,” and “Women in Literature."
 Ameila and Danielle partnered with Blackhawk Middle School to implement their club in the Madison School & Community Recreation (MSCR) after-school program.
 Amelia and Danielle helped the children involved to celebrate women and all that women have achieved and will continue to achieve.
-Read about this program as it unfolded on their blog.
+Read about this program as it unfolded on their blog and in the Isthmus.

 Stuart Deets is a junior studying History, Art History & English Literature.
 As an Eagle Scout, he loves teaching young kids about everything from nature to cooking safety, and has taught at the Tesomas Scout Camp for the past 5 summers.
 Through his work as a Chazen Ambassador, he has created innovative programming for students, such as dances and beach parties, to draw students into the museum.
 After graduation, he plans to go to graduate school to study Contemporary Art History.
 Stuart brought his experience with education into his HEX-U Project, “Bread, Salt, Wine & Art,” which took art created by a classroom of art students from Madison West High School and placed it in homes built by Habitat for Humanity of Dane County.
 All parties involved gained a better connection with "what is home?"
 Read more about it here.